This notice provides you with further information about how we use your details as a member of British Frozen Food Federation (BFFF).

 We need to collect information about our members so that we can provide a service.
 The table below sets out which personal information we collect and hold, how and why we use it, and whether we share this information.
 If you do not provide the information, it will not be possible for us to continue with our obligations in relation to your membership.

 Some information needs to be shared with third parties, such as our professional advisers, regulatory bodies, or companies who provide services to us, such as our member benefits.
 Where possible we will try and anonymise this information, but it may not always be possible.
 We have security measures in place to protect the company/personal information we hold and share, and we try to ensure that any party we share your personal information with applies appropriate security measures and keeps the information confidential.

 - we need to enter into and perform our obligations set out in your membership contract;

 - we need to comply with legal obligations, such as taxation and health and safety legislation and compliance with policies; and

 - it is necessary for us to protect our legitimate interests.

 If we process your company information to enable us to enter into a contract with you, to perform the contract, to comply with a legal obligation, or for our legitimate business interests, we do not need to obtain your consent to do so.

 All members must ensure that personal/company information held by BFFF relating to them is accurate and up to date.
-If personal details or circumstances change, members should update their account manager or on of the BFFF team based at the head office.
+If personal details or circumstances change, members should update their account manager or one of the BFFF team based at head office.

 What we collect: